 Summer is short.
 That’s the good and bad of it.
 So make the most of it, both as a parent and as a work-from-home business owner.

 P.S.
 As I wrote this post, it kept dawning on me that I no longer have to worry about any of this.
-My oldest son Sam is now 22 and off making a life for himself.
-His little brother Eli is 19 and, while he still lives at home with me and pays me rent, works 2 jobs and about 65 hours a week so I rarely even see him.
+All 4 of my kids are grown and scattered to the winds, living their own lives.
 If you have younger kids, trust me when I tell you, in no time at all you’ll spend a lot more time asking your kids when they’ll be home so you can spend some time together than you do asking them to keep it down or wanting them out of your hair.
 Just a little bit of a “sigh” moment for me.
 If you do have little ones, enjoy them.
 Mine were that age about 10 minutes ago, I swear.

 Need some help filling up your calendar?
 Grab your complimentary copy of my “Book Yourself Solid In The Next 30 Days” roadmap.
 It’s yours for free when you subscribe to my mailing list.
 Already a member of the list?
 My system won’t add you twice, so go ahead and grab the roadmap anyhow.
 Click here to grab your roadmap now!